MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/lists-and-libraries/modern-view-compatibility-checklist.md

 # SharePoint Online Lists and Libraries Modern View Compatibility check

-Below are a list of potential causes for a list or library not to render in Modern View.
+The following is a list of potential reasons for a list or library not to render in Modern View.

-## Recommended Steps
+## Recommended steps

 ## The View is not a List or Library View